Hospitality, Food Service & Travel job market report cover, San Diego-Chula Vista-Carlsbad, CA, 2026-05

 Entry-Level Candidates

-Difficulty: Moderate if you are flexible on schedule and role type; harder if you want weekday-only or remote work.
+Difficulty: Moderate if you are flexible on shifts; harder if you need weekdays only, daytime only, or remote work.

-Biggest mistake: Applying with a generic resume that does not show guest service, pace, availability, and reliability.
+Biggest mistake: Applying with a generic resume that hides guest service, cash handling, speed, and reliability in busy shifts.

 Mid-Career Candidates